 Many communities, particular in and around urban areas, experience varying levels of drug-related crimes.
 Legal infractions include possession of illegal drugs, possession with intent to distribute, conspiracy to distribute drugs, distribution of drugs and possession of any kind of drug paraphernalia.

-In Charles County and the areas around Washington, D.C., many drug crimes involve drugs like cocaine, heroin, PCP and MDMA.
+In Charles County and the areas around Washington, D.C., drug crimes involve drugs like cocaine, heroin, PCP, and MDMA.
 Recent changes to marijuana laws make possession of marijuana a civil citation depending on the extent.
 Those charged with felony possession, distribution or with intent to distribute can face hefty fines and prison sentences of up to 30 years.

-If you are dealing with a drug-related problem, you need legal counsel who understands you and your situation, and can help you determine the best course of action.
-We offer an initial consultation on your case.
+If you are dealing with a drug-related problem, you need legal counsel who understands you and your situation and can help you determine the best course of action.
+Our Criminal Defense Attorney Charles County offers initial consultation on your case.

 We are located at: